-The MRDR will receive funding from Janssen to expand the registry to the Asia-Pacific region.
+The MRDR has received funding from Janssen to expand the registry to the Asia-Pacific (APAC) region.
 Korea will be the pilot phase in this process, then Singapore, Hong Kong and Taiwan.
-The Korean steering committee is being formed, the protocol is in development, and preparation for the setup of sites / ethics / governance processes has commenced.
-We look forward to this collaboration with our Asian colleagues and the opportunity to compare patient characteristics, treatment and outcomes between the cohorts from each country.
+Currently one hospital in Korea, The Samsung Medical Center, has received ethics approval and another three sites have applications in progress.
+The APAC MRDR steering committee is being formed, the protocol has been developed, and the preparation for the setup of sites has commenced.
+We look forward to this collaboration with our colleagues in the Asia-Pacific region and the opportunity to compare patient characteristics, treatment and outcomes between the cohorts from each country.

 Collaborations with sister registries in Austria (comparing diagnostics, access to care and first-line treatment) and Korea (comparing bortezomib-based versus thalidomide-based first-line chemotherapy) are ongoing.